 - a.
-If both spouses received Social Security benefits, the reportable amount is allocated between the spouses in the ratio of the benefits received by one spouse to the total benefits received. - If only one spouse received benefits, that spouse will report the calculated portion of the benefits.
+If both spouses received Social Security benefits, the reportable amount is allocated between the spouses in the ratio of the benefits received by one spouse to the total benefits received.
+(Examples of how to prorate) - b.
+If only one spouse received benefits, that spouse will report the calculated portion of the benefits.

-WAGES, SALARIES, TIPS, ETC.
+Wages, Salaries, Tips, etc.